Do you want to translate to another language?

 A part of Irish Life

-The Greyhound is such a part of Irish life that it was even featured on the old Irish currency.
+The Greyhound is embedded so deeply into Irish life and culture that the breed was even featured on the old Irish currency.

 The old Irish Sixpence featured a Greyhound standing tall and proud.
 There was also a commemorative stamp issued by An Post in 1977 to mark 50 years of racing.